ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 # API and Implementation Requirements {#requirements}

-The goal of the Transport Services architecture is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
+A goal of the Transport Services architecture is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
 This requires a careful consideration of how to expose the capabilities of protocols.
+This architecture aslo ecompasses system policies that can influence and inform how transport protocols use a network path or interface.

 There are several degrees in which a Transport Services system is intended to offer flexibility to an application: it can provide access to multiple sets of protocols and protocol features; it can use these protocols across multiple paths that could have different performance and functional characteristics; and it can communicate with different remote systems to optimize performance, robustness to failure, or some other metric.
 Beyond these, if the API for the system remains the same over time, new protocols and features can be added to the system's implementation without requiring changes in applications for adoption.
+Similarly this can provide a common basis for utilising information about a a network path or interface, enabling evolution below the transport layer.

 The normative requirements described here allow Transport Services APIs and Implementations to provide this functionality without causing incompatibility or introducing security vulnerabilities.
-The rest of this document describes the architecture non-normatively.

 ## Provide Common APIs for Common Features

 Any functionality that is common across multiple transport protocols SHOULD be made accessible through a unified set of Transport Services API calls.
 As a baseline, any Transport Services API MUST allow access to the minimal set of features offered by transport protocols {{?RFC8923}}.

 An application can specify constraints and preferences for the protocols, features, and network interfaces it will use via Properties.
+Prpoerties are used by an applicatioon to  declares its preferences for how the transport service should operate at each stage of the lifetime of a connection.
+Transport Properties are subdivided into Selection Properties, which specify which paths and protocol stacks can be used and are preferred by the application; Connection Properties, which inform decisions made during connection establishment and to fine-tune the established connection and Message Properties, set on indvidual Messages {{#datatransfer}}.

-A Transport Services API SHOULD offer Properties that are common to multiple transport protocols, which enables the system to appropriately select between protocols that offer equivalent features.
-Similarly, a Transport Services API SHOULD offer Properties that are applicable to a variety of network layer interfaces and paths, which permits racing of different network paths without affecting the applications using the system.
+It is RECOMMENDED that the Transport Services API offers properties that are common to multiple transport protocols.
+This enables the system to appropriately select between protocols that offer equivalent features.
+Similarly, it is RECOMMENDED that the Properties offered by the Transport Services are applicable to a variety of network layer interfaces and paths, which permits racing of different network paths without affecting the applications using the system.
 Each Property is expected to have a default value.

-The default values for Properties SHOULD be selected to ensure correctness for the widest set of applications, while providing the widest set of options for selection.
+It is RECOMMENDED that the default values for Properties are selected to ensure correctness for the widest set of applications, while providing the widest set of options for selection.
 For example, since both applications that require reliability and those that do not require reliability can function correctly when a protocol provides reliability, reliability ought to be enabled by default.
 As another example, the default value for a Property regarding the selection of network interfaces ought to permit as many interfaces as possible.

 Applications using a Transport Services system interface are REQUIRED to be robust to the automated selection provided by the system, where the automated selection is constrained by the requirements and preferences expressed by the application.
+This requires applications to explictly set properties that define any strictly required constraints on protocol, path, and interface selection and use.

 ## Allow Access to Specialized Features

 There are applications that will need to control fine-grained details of transport protocols to optimize their behavior and ensure compatibility with remote systems.
-A Transport Services system therefore SHOULD permit more specialized protocol features to be used.
+It is therefore RECOMMENDED that a Transport Services system permit more specialized protocol features to be used.

-A specialized feature could be required by an application only when using a specific protocol, and not when using others.
+A specialized feature could be needed by an application only when using a specific protocol, and not when using others.
 For example, if an application is using TCP, it could require control over the User Timeout Option for TCP; these options would not take effect for other transport protocols.
 In such cases, the API ought to expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol could be used.
 For example, if the API allows an application to specify a preference to use the User Timeout Option, communication would not fail when a protocol such as QUIC is selected.

 Other specialized features, however, can be strictly required by an application and thus constrain the set of protocols that can be used.
 For example, if an application requires support for automatic handover or failover for a connection, only protocol stacks that provide this feature are eligible to be used, e.g., protocol stacks that include a multipath protocol or a protocol that supports connection migration.
 A Transport Services API needs to allow applications to define such requirements and constrain the system's options.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.

 ## Select Equivalent Protocol Stacks {#equivalence}

-A Transport Services implementation can select Protocol Stacks based on the Properties communicated by the application.
+A Transport Services implementation can select Protocol Stacks based on the Selection and Connection Properties communicated by the application and any security parameters.
 If two different Protocol Stacks can be safely swapped, or raced in parallel (see {{racing}}), then they are considered to be "equivalent".
-Equivalent Protocol Stacks are defined as stacks that can provide the same transport properties and interface expectations as requested by the application.
+Equivalent Protocol Stacks are defined as stacks that can provide the same Transport Properties and interface expectations as requested by the application.

 The following two examples show non-equivalent Protocol Stacks: